 As the demand for psychometric profiling heats up among for-profit companies and political campaigns, a number of private companies in addition to Cambridge Analytica aim to capitalize on the moment.
 A host of startups including Affectiva, RealEyes, and Sensum are vying to capture the rewards of the psychologically-informed ad market.
 Established firms, too, have entered the mix.
 The market research company Nielsen acquired neuromarketing company Innerscope in 2015.
 Auto manufacturer Ford conducted experiments in Vietnam with mobile ads timed precisely at emotional moments of sporting events and observed boosts in retail sales that far exceeded their expectations.

-Bernays's ideas are ingrained in the design and infrastructure of advertising, and psychometric profiling is a continuation of a tradition to employ personal information in the service of a desired outcome.
-Lester Wunderman, a marketing executive who coined the term "direct marketing" in the 1960s argued that there are two ways to sell anything — either via mass marketing or personalized advertising.
-While mass media advertises goods, personalized advertising is a service that identifies a person's needs and addresses that need at the right moment.
-Recent trends toward psychographic ads aligns with the advertising industry's decades-long investment in personalized advertising to predict and cater to consumer needs and — better yet — supply-induced desires.
+Bernays's ideas are ingrained in the design and infrastructure of advertising, and psychometric profiling continues a tradition of deploying personal information in the service of a desired outcome.
+In the 1960s, Lester Wunderman, a marketing executive who coined the term "direct marketing," argued that there are two ways to sell anything — either via mass marketing or personalised advertising.
+While mass marketing advertises the same goods to a large market with one message, personalised advertising identifies a person's needs and addresses those needs at the right moment.
+Psychometrically-informed ads are simply an extension of this logic.

-In the context of elections, campaigns can harness psychographic data towards less savory ends like voter suppression and forms of influence that are buried in data and difficult to detect.
-In this respect, the advertising-centric, data-driven business model has realized its biggest, highest-stakes market.
-This is the market for ideas, and psychometric profiling is an essential ingredient that can be used to achieve a wide array of goals.
-As Alexander Nix, alluding to SCL's government-contracted work, has stated:
+In the context of elections, campaigns can also harness psychographic data towards less savoury ends, like voter suppression, and even more opaque forms of influence that are difficult for voters to discern or understand.
+Indeed, the advertising-centric, data-driven business model of the tech industry has realised its highest-stakes market: the market for ideas.
+As Alexander Nix, alluding to SCL's government-contracted work, stated:

 Varoon Bashyakarla is a data scientist and researcher at the Tactical Technology Collective.
 His past statistical undertakings led him to a variety of domains: public health, public safety, sports, finance, and cybersecurity.
 After working as a data scientist in Silicon Valley, he is now living in Berlin and exploring how personal information is used for political influence.